-Figure 32: Revenue Distribution
+Figure 33: Revenue Distribution

 The County uses a pooled cash concept in order to invest greater amounts of cash at favorable interest rates.
-The County's equity in pooled cash and various other deposits and investments are principally in accounts with the State Board of Administration of Florida ("SBA") and qualified public depositories, in the Florida Local Government Investment Trust (FLGIT), and in certificates of deposit, and certain money market funds.
+At September 30, 2013, the County's equity in pooled cash and various other deposits and investments were principally in accounts with the State Board of Administration of Florida ("SBA") and qualified public depositories, in the Florida Local Government Investment Trust (FLGIT), and in certificates of deposit, and certain money market funds.
 Certain excess funds are transferred daily between various County bank accounts and the SBA, FLGIT, as well as money market funds.